Exploring the origins of perpendicular magnetic anisotropy in amorphous Tb-Co via changes in medium-range ordering

 \section{Experimental Details}

 \textit{a-}Tb$_{17}$Co$_{83}$ films were produced using magnetron co-sputtering at 1.8 mTorr Ar pressure from separate Tb and Co targets.
 The base pressure of the chamber was 7 x 10$^{-8}$ Torr.
 The \textit{a-}Tb$_{17}$Co$_{83}$ films were sputtered at room temperature (20$^{\circ}$C), 200$^{\circ}$C, and 300$^{\circ}$C with a capping layer of \textit{a-}SiN$_x$ sputtered at 3.0 mTorr of Ar pressure.
 The films were deposited on Norcada grids with 10 nm thick \textit{a-}SiN$_x$ membranes.
 Samples consisted of 30 nm \textit{a-}Tb$_{17}$Co$_{83}$ films capped with 10 nm of \textit{a-}SiN$_x$ to prevent oxidation.
 The 30 nm thickness was selected for the \textit{a-}Tb$_{17}$Co$_{83}$, as it was experimentally determined to produce a strong speckle intensity in scanning nanodiffraction.
 A control sample of 10 nm of \textit{a-}SiN$_x$ was sputtered at 3.0 mTorr of Ar pressure to determine the influence of the capping layer on the diffraction data.
-After deposition at room temperature, some films were annealed at 200$^{\circ}$C or 300$^{\circ}$C for an hour under high vacuum.
+After deposition at 20$^{\circ}$C, some films were annealed at 200$^{\circ}$C or 300$^{\circ}$C for an hour under high vacuum.

-The magnetization as a function of applied magnetic field in-plane and out-of-plane was measured in a Quantum Design Magnetic Properties Measurement System (MPMS) at room temperature for a series of samples grown and annealed under identical conditions to those detailed above (Supplemental Materials).
-The films grown at room temperature were annealed at 150$^{\circ}$C, 200$^{\circ}$C, 275$^{\circ}$C, and 350$^{\circ}$C to establish how magnetic anisotropy depends on annealing temperature.
+The magnetization as a function of applied magnetic field IP and OOP was measured in a Quantum Design Magnetic Properties Measurement System (MPMS) at 20$^{\circ}$C for a series of samples grown and annealed under identical conditions to those detailed above (Supplemental Materials).
+The films grown at 20$^{\circ}$C were annealed for an hour at 150$^{\circ}$C, 200$^{\circ}$C, 275$^{\circ}$C, and 350$^{\circ}$C to establish how magnetic anisotropy depends on annealing temperature.
 The applied field was varied between - 1 and 1 T, a range exceeding the magnetic saturation values for all samples.
-The intrinsic uniaxial anisotropy constant, K$_{ui}$, is calculated using the relation below, where M$_{s}$ is the saturation magnetization and H$_{k}$ is the anisotropy field required to fully magnetize the films in-plane.\cite{hellman1999,ceballos2021}
+The intrinsic uniaxial anisotropy constant, K$_{ui}$, is calculated using the relation below, where M$_{s}$ is the saturation magnetization and H$_{k}$ is the anisotropy field required to fully magnetize the films IP.\cite{hellman1999,ceballos2021}

 For all samples, Tc = 190$^{\circ}$C, T$_{comp}$ = -73$^{\circ}$C, and M$_{s}$ is approximately 150 emu/cc.
 All samples exhibited uniaxial PMA.